 Customers who initiate an inbound call to a call center will usually be doing so to make inquiries about products and services, as well as to make complaints.
-The information gathered by the call center agent is then used to find a resolution to the complaint or to provide information that the customer has inquired upon.
+The information gathered by the call center agent is then used to find a resolution to the complaint or to provide information that the customer has enquired upon.

 There are several metrics that are used to measure the performance of an inbound call agent, these include average handle time (AHT), time in the queue, and first call resolution (FCR).
 Inbound call centers occasionally enumerate the service goals that the call center will aim for in a service-level agreement (SLA).

 Due to advancement in communication technology, inbound call agents now communicate with customers via other means such as chat and through emails, which allows customers’ needs to be met from a variety of methods.

 An inbound call center is a company that responds to calls initiated by customers.

 Inbound call centers are designed to provide customer support or service.
 In many cases, inbound call centers have been found to be a part of the sales division by taking sales orders and also serving as an internal help desk for organizations and businesses.

 Customers will call a business for a variety of reasons, such as: